-6.15 ELIGIBILITY OF HOME SCHOOLERS
+6.19 ELIGIBILITY OF HOME SCHOOLERS

-See Appendix B - "Rules of Eligibility and Control -- II.A.
+See Appendix B - "Rules of Eligibility and Control - II.A.
 Pupil Eligibility

-6.15.A.
+6.19.A.
 CAS POSITION STATEMENT ON THE ELIGIBILITY OF HOME-SCHOOLED STUDENTS TO PARTICIPATE IN INTERSCHOLASTIC ATHLETICS

-The Board of Directors of the Connecticut Association of Schools strongly supports the existing Connecticut Interscholastic Athletic Conference (CIAC) position concerning the eligibility of home-schooled students to participate in interscholastic athletics.
+The Board of Directors of the Connecticut Association of Schools strongly supports the existing Connecticut Interscholastic Athletic Conference (CIAC) position concerning the eligibility of homeschooled students to participate in interscholastic athletics.
 Current CIAC regulations dictate that the opportunity to participate in interscholastic sports be extended to only those students who are enrolled in its member schools and who meet all CIAC eligibility requirements.
 More specifically, eligibility is to be restricted to those students who are otherwise eligible and whose educational program is under the direct supervision of a CIAC member school.

 The CAS Board of Directors neither permits nor endorses any changes in any CIAC regulations which would accommodate the eligibility of home-schooled students to participate in interscholastic sports in Connecticut.
 The Board of Directors holds that the inclusion of home-schooled students in interscholastic sports activities would interfere with the CIAC's ability to ensure the uniform and consistent application of its rules governing eligibility.
-The current regulation, which excludes home-schooled students from participation, is requisite to the CIAC's ability to maintain a fair, equitable and safe environment for the student athletes of Connecticut.
+The current regulation, which excludes home-schooled students from participation, is requisite to the CIAC's ability to maintain a fair, equitable and safe environment for the student-athletes of Connecticut.

-6.15.B CHSCA POSITION STATEMENT ON HOME-SCHOOLED STUDENTS
+6.19.B.
+CHSCA POSITION STATEMENT ON HOME-SCHOOLED STUDENTS

-The Executive Board of the Connecticut High School Coaches Association, unanimously endorses the position of the C.I.A.C. with regards to the following three items:
+The Executive Board of the Connecticut High School Coaches Association, unanimously endorses the position of the CIAC with regards to the following three items:

-- The transfer rule - Home-schooling and participation in C.I.A.C. sanctioned sports - The State Attorney General's position with regards to Connecticut State Department of Education review of C.I.A.C.
-Board of Control decisions.
+- The transfer rule - Home-schooling and participation in CIAC sanctioned sports - The State Attorney General's position with regards to Connecticut State Department of Education review of CIAC Board of Control decisions.

-The Connecticut High School Coaches Association supports in spirit, content and intent, the position of the C.I.A.C.
-Board of Control on each of the above items and publicly states such with this document.
+The Connecticut High School Coaches Association supports in spirit, content and intent, the position of the CIAC Board of Control on each of the above items and publicly states such with this document.

-6.15.C CAPSS POSITION STATEMENT ON HOME-SCHOOLED STUDENTS
+6.19.C.
+CAPSS POSITION STATEMENT ON HOME-SCHOOLED STUDENTS

 Participation in interscholastic athletics has been and is limited to those students registered in the member schools/school districts.
-These students must follow all existing school practices as stated in Board of Education policy/regulations and the schools' student handbooks.
+These students must follow all existing school practices as stated in board of education policy/regulations and the schools' student handbooks.
 This requirement is in the best interest of the students of Connecticut.

-6.16 UNIFIED SPORTSTM
+6.20 UNIFIED SPORTS

-Unified SportsTM were created and developed to give individuals with intellectual disabilities the opportunity to train and compete in sports activities.
-To be eligible for participation in Unified SportsTM, a competitor must agree to observe and abide by the official Special Olympics sports rules.
-The following Unified SportsTM programs are offered to member schools: basketball, soccer, track and volleyball.
-Refer to the Unified SportsTM Handbook for full information.
+Unified Sports were created and developed to give individuals with intellectual disabilities the opportunity to train and compete in sports activities.
+To be eligible for participation in Unified Sports, a competitor must agree to observe and abide by the official Special Olympics sports rules.
+The following Unified Sports programs are offered to member schools: basketball, soccer, track and volleyball.
+Refer to the Unified Sports handbook for full information.

-6.16.A ELIGIBILITY FOR UNIFIED SPORTSTM
+6.20.A.
+ELIGIBILITY FOR UNIFIED SPORTS